Searching for treatment can be overwhelming. We’ve been there ourselves, so we know what it can be like.

 Find help now

 According to the U.S. surgeon general, one in seven people face some type of drug or alcohol addiction in the United States.
 Nearly 10 percent of Americans over the age of twelve report using illicit drugs some time over the past month.
-Despite these figures, only 10 percent of those with a substance abuse disorder will receive treatment.
+Despite these figures, only 10 percent of those with a substance use disorder disorder will receive treatment.
 These statistics are both tragic and worrisome.

 There are many reasons why someone with an addiction refuses or is unable to go to treatment.
 Cost is certainly a factor, as over 37 percent of people with an addiction report not having health care coverage or the money to afford treatment.
 Access to an appropriate treatment facility or access to transportation to travel to treatment facilities are also barriers to seeking treatment.
 Some people are also afraid of losing their jobs if knowledge of their addiction becomes public.